 The following is a list of general FAQs related to all plans offered by the Florida Prepaid College Board.
-Visit Savings vs. Prepaid to see a side-by-side comparison of the Florida 529 Savings Plan and Florida Prepaid College Plans.
+Visit here to see a side-by-side comparison of our Savings Plan and our Prepaid Plan.

 Q: Is admission to a Florida College or State University guaranteed?

 A: No. It is the responsibility of each child to qualify for admission to the college or university of his/her choice.
 However, Florida law guarantees admission to a State University after a student receives an associate’s degree from a Florida College.
 The 2 + 2 Florida Plan is designed for students interested in this undergraduate path.